WOOF, looking for dog-friendly day trips in Northern California? Perk up your ears and sniff my furry buttocks now!

 #1 Wine Country

 Napa Valley and its surrounding area may be internationally known for gorgeous vineyards and luxurious resorts, but NorCal dog pawrents also know how dog-friendly the region is.
-Although technically part of the San Francisco Bay Area, wine country is often considered to be separate from the Bay Area by many natives (myself included).
+Although technically part of the San Francisco Bay Area, wine country is often considered to be separate from the Bay Area by many natives and locals (myself included).
 Approximately an hour north of San Francisco and west of Sacramento, Napa and Sonoma Valleys offer numerous dog-friendly wineries with dog-friendly tasting rooms not to mention dog-friendly vineyard hikes and hotel packages.
 Yet, that’s on top of frequently thrown dog-friendly events.
 In many wineries, your furry friend will be greeted by the resident dog a.k.a. the furry winery boss!
-In St. Helena in Napa Valley, an aristocratic Napoleon-like Frenchie even launched his own wine empire.
-At Frenchie Winery (849 Zinfandel Lane St. Helena, CA 94574), dogs are provided comfy wine barrel dog beds and monitored through a doggie cam while their humans enjoy a wine tasting or two.
+My favorite is Hall Wines (401 St. Helena Hwy.
+South) in St. Helena where dogs are welcome in a plethora of places, from The Great Lawn to Ocean View Terrace.
+Also in St. Helena in Napa Valley, an aristocratic Napoleon-like Frenchie even launched his own wine empire; at Frenchie Winery in Raymond Vineyards (849 Zinfandel Lane St. Helena, CA 94574), dogs are provided comfy wine barrel dog beds and monitored through a doggie cam while their humans enjoy a wine tasting or two.
 At Bartholomew Estate Vineyards in Sonoma (1000 Vineyard Lane Sonoma, CA 95476), dogs are also welcome onsite and on a 3-mile trail within Bartholomew Park (as long as they remain on a leash at all times).

 #2 Santa Cruz